June 15-17, 2022

 Participants have the option of staying on campus or planning their own accommodations during the institute.
 Participants wishing to stay on campus may stay in air-conditioned residence hall rooms at a rate of $45 per night plus applicable tax (single occupancy) pending Board of Regents approval.
 These rates do not include bed linens or towels.

 Participants have the option to earn graduate credit for participation in certain sessions.
 Payment of tuition ($40 per credit hour) for graduate credit is due on the day of registration.
 Tuition rates are set by the South Dakota Board of Regents and are subject to change without notice.
 Selected clinicians and/or USD faculty instruct all sessions.

-MUS793 Advanced Rehearsal Procedures for the Choral Music Educator - Masterclasses, clinics, and discussion that focus on teaching materials, techniques, and pedagogy for choral music educators, grades K–12.
+Masterclasses, clinics, and discussions that focus on teaching materials, techniques, and pedagogy for choral music educators, grades K–12.

-MUS793 Choral Literature Reading Sessions for the Music Classroom - Reading sessions focusing on a variety of choral music for public school choirs, grades K–12 will be presented.
-Materials will include both standard works and new releases in numerous choral genres from major music publishers.
+Reading sessions focusing on a variety of choral music for public school choirs, grades K–12 will be presented.
+Materials will include both standard works and new releases in numerous choral genres from music major publishers.